upschmidtcreek/polaris-react/UNRELEASED.md

 - Fixed `Checkbox` from losing focus when quickly toggled ([#717](https://github.com/Shopify/polaris-react/pull/717))
 - Fixed the console error in the `PositionedOverlay` test environment ([#758](https://github.com/Shopify/polaris-react/pull/758))
 - Fixed `ResourceList` not rendering a header after initial load (thanks to [@andrewpye](https://github.com/andrewpye) for the [original issue](https://github.com/Shopify/polaris-react/issues/735))
+- Fixed `DropZone` which was unable to add a duplicate file back to back or add a file again once removed [#782](https://github.com/Shopify/polaris-react/pull/782)

 ### Documentation